 I offer outpatient evaluations and ongoing treatment for the full range of psychiatric syndromes.
 My professional background provides a broad perspective on human development and functioning.
 Staying current with developments in modern psychopharmacology allows me to deliver up-to-date medication treatment of my patients and to provide medication consultation and management for clients of my non-psychiatrist clinician colleagues.

 Over the years I have become particularly interested in the Attention Deficit/Hyperactivity (ADHD) spectrum.
-This neuropsychiatric condition effects 5% or more of the adult population.
+This neuropsychiatric condition affects 5% or more of the adult population.
 There is a wide range of severity of the underlying physiology resulting in varying degrees of functional impairment.
 The complexity of its presentation along with the remarkable improvement with treatment makes this one of the more fascinating syndromes I see clinically.

 The treatment modalities I offer include: